leon4rd/test/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## Why did the chicken get a penalty?
+For fowl play.